Why are Cypress, TestCafe, and Playwright Gaining Popularity?

 Of particular interest is WebdriverIO, which also complies with W3C standards and has broad support from the open source community.
 It leverages some of the native browser APIs to solve many of the same problems that Cypress, TestCafe and Playwright address.
-If you want Sauce Labs to support a framework that you use, let us know!

-How does Sauce Labs integrate with Cypress, TestCafe or Playwright testing?
+How Does Sauce Labs Integrate with Cypress, TestCafe, or Playwright Testing?

 Sauce Labs is a solution that scales test automation.
 So whether you use Selenium or Cypress along with Sauce Labs, you can both execute tests at scale, and deliver test insights for fast debugging.

 As developers adopt DevOps, test automation needs to be robust to run each time code is committed and to provide tools for debugging.
-Sauce Labs has preconfigured Docker images and VMs for each framework that can be leveraged to run tests in the cloud at scale through the Sauce Testrunner Toolkit.
+Sauce Labs has preconfigured Docker images and VMs for each framework that can be leveraged to run tests in the cloud at scale through the saucectl CLI.
 This lets a team test locally, or on CI at scale.
 And no matter how you test, test assets are sent to the Sauce Cloud for easy debugging with screenshots, videos and logs and historical insights.

-Should you switch from Selenium to Cypress, TestCafe or Playwright?
+Should You Switch from Selenium to Cypress, TestCafe, or Playwright?

 Switching test automation frameworks is a big undertaking and you need to make sure you understand the tradeoffs.
 Start with your testing needs.
 Which browsers do you need to test on?
 Who will write automated tests in your organization?
 Are you integrating with CI/CD?
 No matter which test automation framework you decide to use, Sauce Labs solutions will let you scale and increase productivity as you shift testing left.